Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Introduction

 In the last 30 years, substantial advances have been made in both the fabrication and design of neutron guides.
 These developments have been driven in part by the use of Monte Carlo ray-tracing tools such as McStas \cite{willendrup_mcstas_2014, lefmann_mcstas_1999}, which have facilitated more precise and efficient guide system modeling.
 Together, these improvements have made it possible to transport neutron phase space density with minimal loss, approaching the theoretical efficiency limit defined by Liouville’s theorem.
 As a result, attention has been turned towards optimizing the phase space density at the moderator exit.
 This shift effectively decouples the source optimization challenge into two separate domains: enhancing the source brightness, and improving the guide system that transmits neutrons from the source to the sample.

-Current applicable methods for calculating brightness in Monte~Carlo simulations — such as surface current tallies and point estimator tallies \cite{niita_phitsparticle_2006, kulesza_mcnp_2022} — can be understood in terms of the two main factors that brightness depends on: the neutron distribution and the phase~space volume over which it is evaluated.
-These techniques always require a prior prediction of the scoring location and direction — essentially a guess about where in phase~space the brightness is likely to peak.
+Current applicable methods for calculating brightness in Monte~Carlo simulations — such as surface current tallies and point estimator tallies \cite{niita_phitsparticle_2006, kulesza_mcnp_2022} — depend on the user to explicitely define both the location, and the direction in case of calculating angular neutron flux.
+This direction is typically fixed showing the direction toward the point estimator tally location or the normal direction to the surface, in case of surface current tally.
+This means that these techniques require a prior prediction of the scoring location and direction — essentially a guess about where in phase~space the brightness is likely to peak.

+Whether or not this guess is valid depends critically on two factors: the underlying neutron distribution and the definition of the phase space volume over which brightness is evaluated.
 For sources with uniform or symmetrical neutron distributions, this guess is often trivial, and these methods perform adequately.
 However, when the source is non-uniform, predicting the region and direction of maximum brightness becomes much more challenging.
 Furthermore, in such non-uniform distributions, the size of the phase~space volume significantly influences the calculated brightness.

 In particular, point tallies can only calculate brightness accurately when placed far from the source, such that the entire moderator surface lies within the corresponding phase~space volume and by using artificial collimators to define the required angular divergence \cite{zanini_design_2019, ornl_2017}.
 This is typically applicable in spallation sources and high-power research reactors, where neutron guides must be positioned several meters away from the moderator due to intense radiation levels.